-Osborne+Co leading of Santander's new HQ in Milton Keynes dates back to 2017 when Osborne+Co approached Santander with the idea of a radical transformation of its Milton Keynes footprint and a focus on creating a future-proofed, sustainable and fit for purpose HQ.
+Osborne+Co leading of Santander's new HQ in Milton Keynes dates back to 2017, when Osborne+Co approached Santander with the idea of a radical transformation of its Milton Keynes footprint and a focus on creating a futureproofed, sustainable and fit-for-purpose HQ.

-Following an extensive RFP process, Osborne+Co were appointed the developer of the Unity Place building.
+Following an extensive RFP process, Osborne+Co was appointed the Unity Place building developer.

-As part of delivering this scheme, Osborne+Co led a land assembly process to create the site.
+Osborne+Co led a land assembly process to create the site and deliver this scheme.
 This involved acquiring land from Santander, Milton Keynes Council (MKC) and Milton Keynes Development Partnership (MKDP).